 So, in addition to the extensive FAQ on this site, here are a couple of external resources to help you do your research:

 You may even want to ask your regular doctor about hypnotism.
-You may be surprised to discover that many medical professionals have at least some exposure to the subject in the course of their training, but are hesitant to bring it up unless their patient mentions it first (because of concerns about bringing up a topic some people might consider to be too "out there").
+Many medical professionals have had some exposure to the subject in the course of their training, but are hesitant to bring it up unless their patient mentions it first (because of concerns about bringing up a topic some people might consider to be too "out there").

 If we were living in the middle of nowhere, then I wouldn't hesitate to help people who had no other alternative.
 But the fact is, the Philadelphia area has a long history of having many excellent hypnotic resources available.

 But if you think about it, there really can't be competition (in the usual sense) between the many genuine practitioners who are available to help you, since no single individual can be the best choice for every client.
 It's like comparing apples to oranges - it depends a great deal on each client's personal taste.

 And the scammers, frauds, and charlatans that are so common in this field are not real competition either, because they are in fact playing an entirely different game.
-Unfortunately, this distinction can be unclear to uninformed members of the public, who just want to find someone who can help them.
+Unfortunately, this distinction can be unclear to members of the public, who just want to find someone who can help them.

 I'm aware that some hypnotists copy my content.
 I've even seen some of my client reviews being "borrowed" by others (imagine that: people who are so lazy that they can't even bother to create original fake reviews!).
 So please don't get me confused with other service providers.
 I cannot vouch for any offers or assertions made by any other hypnotist.

 There is another form of "imitation hypnosis" to be aware of: many people have described experiences where they've tried seeing a hypnotist before.
-They went with the expectation of getting hypnotized at some point... which sounds reasonable, right?
+They went with the expectation of getting hypnotized at some point.